labstructbioinf/SSAxgeo/README.md

 ## TODO: (ver 1.0)

-- [ ] bring diffgeo to be part of ssax (so the user can just install one package to get everything it needs for SSA)
+- [x] bring diffgeo to be part of ssaxgeo
 - [ ] migrate code for canonical regions detection to rely on localpdb
 - [ ] add/update and adapt scripts to reproduce paper results more easily (via CLI)
 - [ ] update documentation